 Good management regularly comes down to good decision making.
 Part of this is recognising that the choices we make as a manager will have a significant influence on the profit outcome of our business.

-The key principles to successfully managing people are:
+The key principles of successfully managing people are:

-- continually improving implementation
+- continually improve implementation

-- developing well thought-out operations that are adaptable
+- devise well-thought-out operations that are adaptable

-- maximising team performance.
+- maximise team performance.